AqillaNisa/Taste-Of-IIUM-Can-Do/README.md

 - MA RUI - 2418802

-## Project Overview (THILAH)
+## Project Overview

 Introduction :
 Taste-of-IIUM is a web-based application development to help users easily find food and beverages that are available in different Mahallah cafes in IIUM campus.
 It also included an integrated map feature that showed the exact location of each Mahallah cafe to help users easily reach the cafe without confusion, especially for new students or visitors.

-## Project Objectives (HANNA)
+## Project Objectives

-- Primary Goal: Create a functional food ordering platform that connects customers and restaurants
+- Primary Goal: Create a functional food menu platform that connects admin page to user page
 - Technical Goal: Implement Laravel MVC architecture with full CRUD operations
 - User Experience Goal: Provide an intuitive, responsive interface for both customers and restaurant owners
-- Business Goal: Enable efficient order management and tracking system
+- Business Goal: Enable restaurants manage the display of menu lists in each Mahallah cafe and users can see them easily

-## Target Users (MARUI)
+## Target Users

-- Customers: Individuals looking to order food online
+- Users: Individuals looking to food menu list online in Mahallah Cafe IIUM
 - Restaurant Owners: Business owners who want to manage their restaurant digitally
 - Administrators: System managers who oversee the platform

-## Features and Functionalities (SITI)
+## Features and Functionalities

 **Customer Features**